OpenTextCollections/opentextcollections.github.io/index.md

 We will produce at least 10 text collections during the funding period, but hope to be able to deliver many more.

-The following map shows the languages where people are currently preparing text collections.
+The following map shows the languages where people are currently preparing text collections for submission.

 ![a world map showing 28 red dots representing languages in South America, Africa, Europe, Asia, and the Pacific](otclgs2023-09-21.png)